Dre-Tas/jerriepelser.com/content/blog/2017-04-10-manually-validating-rs256-jwt-dotnet.md

 description: |
   Shows how you can manually validate a JSON Web Token using .NET
 tags:
-- .net core
+- dotnet core
-- .net
+- dotnet
 - jwt
 title: Manually validating a JWT using .NET
 url: /blog/manually-validating-rs256-jwt-dotnet/